jainm1990/ApiAssignment/README.md

-# Imgur Image Uploader REST API
+# User Application to Register, login and Upload, View and Delete Images REST API

 To start this service, execute the below command: